High School DxD

 High School DxD (ハイスクールD×D, Haisukūru Dī Dī) is a Japanese light novel series written by Ichiei Ishibumi and illustrated by Miyama-Zero.
-The story centers on Issei Hyodo, a lascivious high school student from Kuoh Academy who desires to be a harem king and is killed by his first date, revealed to be a fallen angel, but is later revived as a devil by the red-haired devil princess Rias Gremory to serve her and her devil family.
+The story centers on Issei Hyodo, a perverted high school student from Kuoh Academy who desires to be a harem king and is killed by his first date, revealed to be a fallen angel, but is later revived as a devil by the red-haired devil princess Rias Gremory to serve her and her devil family.
 Issei's deepening relationship with Rias proves dangerous to the angels, the fallen angels, and the devils.
 High School DxD began serialization in Fujimi Shobo's Dragon Magazine in its September 2008 issue.
 The first volume was released on September 20, 2008.
 A total of twenty five volumes is available in Japan as of March 2018 under their Fujimi Fantasia Bunko imprint.
 A manga adaptation by Hiroji Mishima was serialised from July 2010 in Dragon Magazine and later in Monthly Dragon Age 'til February 2019, with eleven volumes released.

 An anime adaptation by TNK aired on TV Tokyo's satellite channel AT-X and other networks from January 6 to March 23, 2012.
-The anime is licensed in North America by Crunchyroll, in the United Kingdom by Manga Entertainment, and in Australia by Madman Entertainment.
+The anime is licensed by Crunchyroll in regions outside of Asia.
 A second season called High School DxD New (ハイスクールD×D NEW, Haisukūru Dī Dī Nyū) aired from July 7 to September 22, 2013.
 A third season called High School DxD BorN (ハイスクールD×D BorN, Haisukūru Dī Dī Bōn) aired from April 4 to June 20, 2015.
 A fourth season called High School DxD Hero (ハイスクールD×D Hero, Haisukūru Dī Dī Hīrō) aired from April 10 to July 3, 2018.

 Synopsis

 Plot

 Kuoh Academy (駒王学園, Kuō Gakuen) is a former all-girls school that has recently turned co-ed, but it has a secret.
 Unknown to normal humans, angels (天使, Tenshi), fallen angels (堕天使, Datenshi) and devils (悪魔, Akuma) comprise part of the student population.
 One of these students, Issei Hyodo, is a lustful second-year human student who lives a peaceful life.
 After an ordinary school day, Issei is suddenly asked out on a date by a girl named Yuma Amano.
 After their date, Yuma brings Issei to a local park and makes a startling request that she wants him to die for her.
 She reveals herself as Raynare, a fallen angel, and she tries to kill him.
-Using her summoning card, Rias Gremory, a heavy breasted third-year student at Kuoh Academy, revives him.
+Using her summoning card, Rias Gremory, a large breasted third-year student at Kuoh Academy, revives him.
 Issei wakes up the next morning, thinking that the events that occurred were all just a dream.
 Immediately after being attacked by another fallen angel and waking up, he notices Rias naked in his room.
 Rias reveals to Issei her true identity as a devil and says that as a result of his death at the hands of Yuma, she has reincarnated him as a devil, making him her faithful servant in the process.